jgagneastro/mocaviz/README.md

 `pip install -r requirements.txt`

-The features that have been implemented as of Feb 13, 2023 are:
+The features that have been implemented as of Feb 23, 2023 are:

 - Visualizing the CMD, XYZ, UVW and projections in XYZUVW.
-- Cross-filtering across diagrams (except 3D diagrams).
+- Cross-filtering across diagrams.
 - Selecting among associations using a Dropdown menu.
 - Dynamic update based on the (private) mocadb server upon selection of new associations only.
 - A table showing basic data for the selected stars.
+- Gaia activity index vs G-R
+- Prot vs G-R

 The features I still want to implement are: